rerun-io/rerun/docs/content/getting-started/navigating-the-viewer.md

 ## The Viewer panels

-There are 5 main parts to this window:
+This window has five main sections:

--   In the middle of the screen is the [Viewport](../reference/viewer/viewport.md).
-This is where you see the rendered space views for your session.
+-   [Viewport](../reference/viewer/viewport.md) (center): Displays the rendered space views for your session.
--   On the left top is the [Recordings](../concepts/apps-and-recordings.md) panel.
-This is where you see the list of loaded recordings, corresponding to their applications.
-You can also navigate back to the welcome screen from there.
+-   [Recordings panel](../concepts/apps-and-recordings.md) (top left): Lists loaded recordings and their applications, and allows navigation back to the welcome screen.
--   Under recordings there is the [Blueprint](../reference/viewer/blueprint.md) panel.
-This is where the different space views can be controlled.
+-   [Blueprint panel](../reference/viewer/blueprint.md) (below Recordings): Controls the different space views.
--   On the right is the [Selection](../reference/viewer/selection.md) panel.
-This is where you see extra information and configuration information for things that you have selected.
+-   [Selection panel](../reference/viewer/selection.md) (right): Shows detailed information and configuration for selected items.
--   On the bottom is the [Timeline](../reference/viewer/timeline.md) panel.
-This is where you can control the current point in time that is being viewed.
+-   [Timeline panel](../reference/viewer/timeline.md) (bottom): Controls the current point in time being viewed.

-Each of the 3 sides has a corresponding button in the upper-right corner.
-Try clicking each of these to hide and show the corresponding panel.
+Each of the three sides has a button in the upper-right corner.
+Click these to show or hide the corresponding panels.

 <picture>
   <img src="https://static.rerun.io/viewer_walkthrough_car_toggle_panels/438e5e3fd70da11d15426e1d33510c60e0128dc8/full.png" alt="">